How to develop On-Demand Delivery App For Your Business?

 Features of the Courier Delivery App:

-Delivery personnel signs up to the mobile app.
-But their profile needs to be approved from the admin to receive delivery orders.
+Delivery personnel signs up for the mobile app.
+But the profile needs to be approved by the admin to receive delivery orders.

 - Order Management